 El Rancho's tagline is 'Home of the Movie Stars'.
 Built some 80 years ago, El Rancho has the look and feel of the Old West - underpinned by its connections to some of the most famous western stars of the 30s and 40s.
 John Wayne, Kirk Douglas, Spencer Tracy, former President and actor Ronald Reagan - they all stayed and enjoyed the hospitality at El Rancho.

 Built in 1929, La Posada is one of the last great railroad hotels constructed during this time.
 As a luxury hotel, you're treated to handmade Ponderosa pine beds, handwoven Zapotec rugs and authentic Mexican tin tile mirrors.
 The rooms are cosy and quaint, yet showcase the wonderful architecture of the decade.

 As another luxury accommodation option along Route 66, La Fonda is steeped in history.
 Built in 1922, and inspired by Spanish and Mexican architecture, the hotel has spectacular hand-carved beams, stained glass skylights and even a 25-foot cathedral ceiling.
 At the heart of the American Southwest, La Fonda is a location that strikes a chord with anyone who is lucky enough to stay for a night or two!

 Sheraton Chicago O'Hare Airport Hotel (Chicago, Illinois)

 After flying in from Australia, it's important that you can recover from jet lag as quickly as possible before launching into Route 66.
-As such, you'll stop in at the Sheraton Chicago O'Hare Airport Hotel for a couple of nights for a little rest and relaxation.
+As such, you'll stop in at the Sheraton Chicago O'Hare Airport Hotel for a couple of nights for a little rest and relaxation in this "All Suites Hotel".
 Enjoy the fitness center and Club lounge or explore the surrounding shops and casinos.
 In a matter of days, we'll be off on a trip to remember!

 What's special about where we stay?